-The upper safe dose of vitamin B6 is 100 mg, while the recommended daily intake is less than 2 mg.
-Food and multivitamin supplements can’t cause vitamin B6 toxicity, as they contain much lower amounts.
+The upper safe dosage of vitamin B6 for adults is 100 mg, while the recommended daily intake is less than 2 mg.
+Foods and multivitamin supplements can’t cause vitamin B6 toxicity or side effects, as they contain much lower amounts.

 Health benefits of vitamin B6

 Vitamin B6 is a water-soluble vitamin.
 It’s also known as pyridoxine.